There are more chances of a ‘runoff’ presidential election in Afghanistan - Afghanistan Times

 Taking the above mentioned matters into account, the election can go either to a runoff or an interim government will come into being to facilitate the political settlement.

-The writer is Khushnood Nabizada is the founding editor at the Khaama Press News Agency, an influential news outlet with special focus on the English language.
-Khushnood established in October 2010 which is now one of the largest English news service provider in Afghanistan.
+The writer is Khushnood Nabizada, the founding editor at the Khaama Press News Agency, an influential news outlet with special focus on the English language which was established in October 2010 and is now one of the largest English news service provider in Afghanistan.